olcf/olcf-user-docs/quantum/quantum_systems/iqm.rst

 and the video tutorial for this on `<https://www.iqmacademy.com/tutorials/resonance/>`__ to walk through this process in detail.

-Jupyter at OLCF: Access to IQM systems can also be obtained via `OLCF JupyterHub
+Jupyter at OLCF: If you do not want to install Jupyter yourself, users can leverage `OLCF's JupyterHub
-<https://jupyter-open.olcf.ornl.gov/>`__, a web-based interactive computing
-environment.
+<https://jupyter-open.olcf.ornl.gov/>`__ service to help create a python environment to access IQM systems.

 .. _iqm-api-keys: